 Right Direction or Wrong Track

-Twenty-six percent (26%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending October 19.
+Thirty-two percent (32%) of Likely U.S. Voters think the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey for the week ending April 16.

-Sixty-six percent (66%) of voters now believe the nation is headed down the wrong track.
-This is up one point from the previous survey.
+Sixty-two percent (62%) now believe the nation is headed down the wrong track, down a point from the last three weeks.

-A year ago at this time during the partial federal government shutdown, 17% said the country was heading in the right direction, while 75% thought it was going down the wrong track.
+A year ago at this time, 29% felt the country was heading in the right direction, while 63% thought it was on the wrong track.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports on October 13-19, 2014.
+The national telephone survey of 2,500 Likely Voters was conducted by Rasmussen Reports from April 12-16, 2015.
 The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 Crosstabs and historical data are available to Platinum Members only.